Become An 80s Mom

 5. Sometimes my kids get bored.
 And that’s okay.
 It is a parent’s responsibility to provide ample opportunity for their children’s mental stimulation.
 It is not a parent’s responsibility to entertain their children during every waking hour of every day.
 Young Gen Xers like me spent lots of time during our childhoods dreaming up activities, roping friends into their plans, and then executing their adventures independently.
 Our parents were not our personal cruise directors.
 A little boredom breeds creativity and strengthens executive function skills.
 Like most kids, my children have plenty of books, toys, games, dolls, arts and crafts, etc. with which to entertain themselves without their parents’ interference.
 When my oldest was little, she had a favorite picture book where in the very beginning the parents explain to their daughter that they had some work to do around the house and she would be responsible for “making her own fun today”.
 This is a line still used in our house today; “Umma and Appa are busy right now, you will have to make your own fun.”

 6. My kids spend time almost every day reading.
 They don’t have to love reading.
 They don’t have to read alone.
 They can read whatever they want.
 But they must some an uninterrupted 20 minutes reading something most days of the week.
 Why?
 Because reading is a life skill.
 A worldwide epidemic coupled with an increase in the use of technology for across all educational settings, has affected our nation’s reading comprehension and basic literacy skills.
 It’s also a good way self-regulate and experience calm and quiet.
 It stimulates the imagination.
 It builds vocabulary.
 It builds inferencing skills.
-Strong reading skills is a gift you can give your shild and yourself.
+Strong reading skills is a gift you can give your child and yourself.
 My mom used to sit on the couch and read her own book while I read mine.
 Sure, it was good for my brain but it was also good for her mental health.
 It was an easy way for us to both get a small break in the day.

 7. Everyday life is not social media-ready.
 The house is often messy and full of unfinished projects.
 We have tacos for dinner way more often than we should.
 Socks don’t match.
 Hair is unbrushed.
 Nothing about my home decor is color coordinated or in what would be considered as any particular design style.
 I may not be as ‘gentle’ or ‘free-range’ as other parents these days.
 But my kids will always have a safe and comfortable place to come home to where they are accepted for exactly who they are.